A robust BFGS algorithm for unconstrained nonlinear optimization problems: Introduction

-We will first examine how a modified Newton algorithm \cite{yyang12} achieves global and quadratic convergence.
-It uses a modified Hessian matrix which is a convex combination of the Hessian for Newton's algorithm and the identity matrix for the steepest descent algorithm.
-The most obvious advantage of using the convex combination other than linear combination of these matrices is that the modified Newton algorithm may take the steepest descent iteration or Newton's iteration; it has the merits of both the steepest descent algorithm and Newton's algorithm, i.e., it is globally and quadratically convergent.
-Similar to the idea that the BFGS estimates the Hessian matrix, we propose a modified BFGS update that estimates the modified Hessian matrix given in \cite{yyang12}.
-We will prove that this modified BFGS algorithm is indeed globally convergent, as the modified Newton algorithm is.
-In addition, if the limit point is a local minimizer and its Hessian is strongly positive definite in a neighborhood of the minimizer, we will show that the iterates will enter the neighborhood and the modified BFGS will reduce to the BFGS, therefore, the modified BFGS is locally superlinearly convergent as the BFGS is.
+We will first examine how a robust Newton algorithm \cite{yyang13} achieves global and quadratic convergence so that we can device a robust BFGS algorithm to achieve global and superlinear convergence.
+The robust Newton algorithm in \cite{yyang13} uses a robust Hessian matrix which is a convex combination of the Hessian for Newton's algorithm and the identity matrix for the steepest descent algorithm.
+The most obvious advantage of using the convex combination other than a linear combination of these matrices is that the robust Newton algorithm may take the steepest descent iteration or Newton's iteration; it has the merits of both the steepest descent algorithm and Newton's algorithm, i.e., it is globally and quadratically convergent.
+Similar to the idea that the BFGS estimates the Hessian matrix, we propose a robust BFGS update that estimates the robust Hessian matrix given in \cite{yyang13}.
+The robust BFGS matrix estimates a robust Hessian matrix which is a convex combination of an identity matrix for the steepest descent algorithm and a Hessian matrix for Newton's algorithm.
+The coefficient of the convex combination in the robust BFGS algorithm is dynamically chosen in every iteration.
+It is proved that, for any twice differentiable nonlinear function (convex or non-convex), the algorithm is globally convergent to a stationary point.
+If the stationary point is a local minimizer where the Hessian is strongly positive definite in a neighborhood of the minimizer, the iterates will eventually enter and stay in the neighborhood, and the robust BFGS algorithm reduces to the BFGS algorithm in this neighborhood.
+Therefore, the robust BFGS algorithm is superlinearly convergent.
+Moreover, the computational cost of the robust BFGS in each iteration is almost the same as the cost of the BFGS.

-The proposed modified BFGS update is different from other modified BFGS updates such as \cite{li01} and \cite{wlq06} in several aspects.
-First, our modified BFGS algorithm may take the steepest descent direction, while other modified BFGS algorithm may not.
-Second, the selection of the parameter of the convex combination is different from other methods.